David Butler (psephologist): Personal life and death

+Butler died of acute kidney failure at Sobell House hospice in Oxford, on 8 November 2022, aged 98, 3 weeks after his 98th birthday.

 Honours

 Butler was an Emeritus Fellow of Nuffield College, Oxford.
 He was elected a Fellow of the British Academy (FBA) in 1994.
 He was appointed Commander of the Order of the British Empire (CBE) in the 1991 Queen's Birthday Honours List and knighted in the 2011 New Years Honours List for services to political science.
 Butler was awarded an honorary doctorate from the University of Essex in 1993.